5,286,006 members and growing! (20,821 online)

 Introduction

-To make your task easier, this article explains you the methods of storing the images into data source.
+To make your task easier, this article explains the methods of storing the images into data source.
 There are many advantages of saving the images into database.
 The main advantage is easy management of images.
 You can control the number and size of images stored in your server.
-You can remove all unnecessary images from the database in a single sql query and you can backup the image data easily.
-On the other hand, you should be generous of keeping sufficient memory store in your database server.
+You can remove all unnecessary images from the database in a single SQL query and you can backup the image data easily.
+On the other hand, you should be generous in keeping sufficient memory store in your database server.

 Inserting Image into Database

 To start with, let me explain the SQL Server database table structure we are going to use to insert the image.
 The table you are going to create to store the image must contain a column of data type IMAGE.
 This image data type is a Variable-length binary data with a maximum length of 2^31 - 1 (2,147,483,647) bytes.
-To store the image into this column we are going to convert it into binary string with the help of some IO classes and then insert into the table.
-For demonstration, we are going to create a table named ImageGallery with four columns in the following structure
+To store the image into this column, we are going to convert it into a binary string with the help of some IO classes and then insert into the table.
+For demonstration, we are going to create a table named ImageGallery with four columns in the following structure:

 Column Name Description Data Type